UserTeemu/website-evidence-collector/README.md

 ![Screencast Call](screencast-call.svg "Screencast Call")

-To start the collection for e.g. <https://example.com>, open the terminal and run `website-evidence-collector https://example.com`.
+Either start the WEC in server mode by running `website-evidence-collector serve` in the Terminal and connect using your browser on http://localhost:8080 or start the collection for e.g. <https://example.com>, open the terminal and run `website-evidence-collector https://example.com`.
 The folder `output` contains the gathered evidence.

 **Notice on the Processing of Personal Data:** This tool carries out automated processing of data of websites for the purpose of identifying their processing of personal data.
 If you run the tool to visit web pages containing personal data, this tool will download, display, and store these personal data in the form of text files and screenshots, and you will therefore process personal data.